ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 * Sufficient Eth at stake (2mil ETH)
 * Sufficient production level clients (ideally 3 but could launch with 2 )

-If we’re to Beacon a trigger in the deposit contract, when we’re ready to launch; this gives flexibility to update the Genesis trigger.
+If we’re to bake in a trigger in the deposit contract, when we’re ready to launch; this gives flexibility to update the Genesis trigger.

-I guess **from a timing perspective, we're on track for the phase zero Spectre on June 30th**.
+I guess **from a timing perspective, we're on track for the phase zero spec freeze on June 30th**.
 That might be a good opportunity at the end of this month to think about new realistic targets.

 Two good things to think about is
 **1. when we want to launch the deposit contract?**